TimeForLuke/The-Unknown-Server/README.md

 ## Contributing

+There are many ways to contribute to the server.
+To find out how you can help, have a look at [the contributing guide](https://github.com/The-Unknown-Minecraft/The-Unknown-Server/wiki/Contributing).

-If you have any suggestions for improvements to the server, you can open an issue in the GitHub issue tracker, or contact one of the administrators.
-Or, even better, you can fork this project on GitHub and make the improvements yourself.
+If you would like to improve something in the server's configuration or its plugins, you can fork this project on GitHub and make the improvements yourself.
 Pull requests are welcome!
 (But not guaranteed to be merged; it may be better to open an issue first if you plan on making radical changes.)
+You can also click the Edit button (:pencil2:) to the top right of files in the repository.
+If you experience any problems, don't hesitate to send an email to the administrator!

 ## Plugins